 Now some would say that God is their number one priority.
 However, what does that mean?
 If I say that God is my number one priority, does that mean that I will go to church every day or never miss a Sunday service?
-Does it mean that I will follow the ten commandments or some other rule or law that is imposed on me even by myself?
+Does it mean that I will follow the ten commandments or some other rule or law that is imposed on me?
 If God, or rather a relationship with Him, is your priority then that should be evident by the things you do.

 Jesus told us to seek first the Kingdom of God and His righteousness and all of our needs will be met (See Matthew 6:33).
 Jesus also told us that we live every word that comes from God and not just by the food that we eat for the body (See Matthew 4:4).
 These two passages of scripture highlight the importance of God and His Kingdom as well as the Word of God.
 Therefore, the pursuit of these should be the highest priority since all else are affected by it.

-How often to you read your bible in order to know what God said?
+How often do you read your bible in order to know what God said?
 How often do you pray to God intimately?
 How often do you pursue other resources to know more about God and His Kingdom?
 Now compare the answers to those questions with your activities to get a promotion on your job, watch the next episode of your favorite sitcom, or watching sports.

 The Apostle James said that faith without corresponding actions is dead (See James 2:14-26).
 Likewise, goals without corresponding actions is meaningless or misplaced.
 If you say that your goal is to own your own business and you spend much of your time watching television, going to the casino, or otherwise doing nothing, then that is no really a goal.
 You just wish you could start a business because you are doing nothing to accomplish it.
 However, if you say that you want to own your own business and you start educating yourself and doing those things necessary to start a business then your goal is real.
 In the former case the real goal is entertainment of oneself, not starting a business.
 The reality of something can be seen by the activities regarding that something.